InesSouissi98/Diamond_price_prediction/README.md

 Machine learning algorithms such as XGBRegressor and random forests will be tested and evaluated for their performance in predicting diamond prices.
 The best-performing model will be selected.
 The selected model will be evaluated using performance metric such as mean absolute error.

-**Tools:**
+**Tools:** <br >
-Programming language: Python
+Programming language: Python <br >
-Data preprocessing and analysis libraries: pandas, NumPy. data visualization libraries such as Matplotlib, Seaborn.
+Data preprocessing and analysis libraries: pandas, NumPy. <br >
+data visualization libraries such as Matplotlib, Seaborn. <br >
-Machine learning algorithms: XGBRegressor, random forests.
+Machine learning algorithms: XGBRegressor, random forests. <br >